instana/synthetic-synctl/README.md

 ```

 # Query Synthetic Test
 `synctl get test` can be used to query Synthetic tests.
 In the command options, we use number [0, 4] to represent different Synthetic type for simple.
-They are HTTPAction(0), HTTPScript(1), BrowserScript(2), WebpageScript(3), WebpageAction(4).
+They are API Simple(0), API Script(1), Browser Script(2), Webpage Script(3), Webpage Simple(4).

 ### synctl get test Syntax
 ```